olir/Frankenstein/doc/SegmentFilters.md

 * fxml layout file for the filter configuration editor - sub layout for configuration of the filter instances
 * filter class - contains the image manipulation.

-The easiest way is to create the filter class is to extend de.screenflow.frankenstein.vf.segment.DefaultSegmentFilter.
+The easiest way is to create the filter class is to extend de.serviceflow.frankenstein.vf.segment.DefaultSegmentFilter.
 DefaultSegmentFilter expects all the classes and resources to be placed in the same package.
-Look at de.screenflow.frankenstein.vf.segment.BWFilter for an example.
+Look at de.serviceflow.frankenstein.vf.segment.BWFilter for an example.

 ## Step 1: Create a controller class for the filter configuration editor